CSTARS/spatial-cimis/README.md

 20181031 ssetr-G
 ```

-This list shows that the 10/2, 10/3, 10/7 and 10/8 did not have solar calculations.
+This list shows that days 10/2, 10/3, 10/7 and 10/8 did not have solar calculations.
 In this case this is a known
 GOES16 satellite outage due to solar activity so there is no data available for those days.

-But if you check a month and see no solar calculations you can (no `ssetr-g` rasters exist) you can process an entire
+But if you check a month and see no solar calculations (no `ssetr-g` rasters exist) you can process an entire
 months of raw data using the following loop.

 ```